RakenduR/RakenduR/README.md

 #### About Me

-- 🔭 Data Analysis and Data Science Professional
+- 🔭 Passionate about all things data
 - 🌱 Master of IT in Business - Analytics Student at Singapore Management University,2022
 - 🌏 Lives in Singapore